Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Formation Aware Strategies

-Building upon the optimal FOV formation derived in Section IV-B, this subsection addresses the challenge of transitioning the UAV swarm from its initial position to the desired geometric formation $\mathbf{\mathcal{P}}^* = [\mathcal{P}_1^*, \mathcal{P}_2^*, ..., \mathcal{P}_m^*]^T$ while ensuring energy efficiency, trajectory smoothness, and asymptotic stability.
-Rather than employing conventional control approaches that often prioritize rapid convergence at the expense of energy consumption and maneuver aggressiveness, we develop a Lyapunov-based distributed control framework that systematically balances formation accuracy with operational efficiency.
+Building upon the optimal FOV formation derived in Sec.
+IV-B, this subsection addresses the challenge of transitioning the UAV swarm from its initial position to the desired geometric formation $\mathbf{\mathcal{P}}^* = [\mathcal{P}_1^*, \mathcal{P}_2^*, \cdots, \mathcal{P}_m^*]^T$ while ensuring energy efficiency, trajectory smoothness, and asymptotic stability.
+Conventional control approaches often prioritize rapid convergence at the expense of energy consumption and maneuver aggressiveness.
+In contrast, we develop a Lyapunov-based distributed control framework that systematically balances formation accuracy with operational efficiency.
 The proposed control architecture incorporates a logarithmic potential field to bound control authority during large formation errors, thereby preventing excessive maneuvers while guaranteeing global asymptotic stability.

 At the beginning, we model each UAV's dynamics using a double integrator system: